brekekesoftware/brekekephone/.doc/custom-ringtone.md

 - For the list of available ringtones to select in the account settings, it can get from:
   - Pre-defined audio files
   - Ringtone from system os
+  - Pick local mp3 file to use as ringtone
 - For the support of server like: `x_ringtone`, `X-Ringtone`, `webphone.call.ringtone`
   - It can be the name of the above available ringtones
   - It can be url with prefix https://